-Are you planning to sell your home in 2018?
+Are you planning to sell your home in the near future?
 Regardless of season or market conditions, remember that you only have one chance to make a good first impression.
 Make it memorable for all the right reasons.
 Before listing your home, commit to these five New Year’s Resolutions to help ensure the quickest sale for the highest price.

 Mark your calendar!

 Set your listing date well in advance to help you anticipate, plan and prepare to sell your home.
 The process of changing homes has a lot of moving parts and is a coordinated effort between you and your team of experts.
 Think real estate agent, lender, lawyer, home inspector, trades, movers… the list continues.
 This is especially the case if you’ll also be buying a new home at the same time, as many people do.
 Reach out to a selling agent early on in the process to discuss your options, get important advice and get the ball rolling.
 Click here to find an agent near you.

 When planning to sell your home, assess its condition and make repairs before listing.
 Cracked drywall, stained carpets, burned-out light bulbs and other minor damage is easy to fix and won’t break the bank, but left un-repaired, could impact offers.
 TIP: It can be tough to evaluate your own home.
 Have your agent or a friend tour your home and offer constructive criticism.
 Find out which renovations offer the best return on investment here.

 Three to six months before your home hits the market, wave your agent start scanning comparable listings to get a ballpark price estimate.
 Keep in mind that a variety of factors may affect your home’s selling price, like lot size; landscaping and interior finishes; proximity to busy streets, public transit, schools and parks; or supply and demand in the marketplace.
 Your agent will assess your home just prior to listing, to ensure you set the right price to attract serious buyers.